a-n-rose/workshops/sqlite3/README.md

 ## Simple SQLite3 Exercise

-These scripts serve as an exercise to get familiar with debugging, SQLite3, some builtin Python modules, and general function architecture, for example, error handling.
+These scripts serve as an exercise to get familiar with debugging, SQLite3, some built-in Python modules, and general function architecture, for example, error handling.

 ## Set Up